-- 9 tbsp butter, softened I prefer salted
+- 1/2 cup salted butter, softened I prefer salted

 - 1/4 tsp salt

-- 1 1/2 cup raspberries I used fresh, but frozen will work too - but don't thaw them
+- 1 and 1/2 cup raspberries I used fresh, but frozen will work too – just don't thaw them

 - 1/2 cup powdered sugar

-- Prep: Preheat your oven to 350 degrees and line a loaf pan with parchment paper and spray with cooking spray (for easy removal of bread loaf later!).
+- Prep: Preheat your oven to 350° F and line a loaf pan with parchment paper and spray with cooking spray (for easy removal of bread loaf later!).

-- Bake: Bake for 45-60 minutes, or until a toothpick inserted into the middle comes out with crumbs, not wet batter.
-At about the 45 minute mark, if your bread isn't done but the top is looking pretty browned (especially around the outer edges) you can lay a piece of foil over the bread in the oven to prevent burning while it finishes baking.
+- Bake: Bake for 45-60 minutes, or until a toothpick inserted into the middle comes out with moist crumbs, not wet batter.
+At about the 45 minute mark, if your bread isn't done but the top is looking pretty browned (especially around the outer edges) you can lay a piece of foil over the bread in the oven to prevent further browning while it finishes baking.

 - Make the Glaze: This is optional, but easy!
-Whisk together the milk and powdered sugar.
-You'll have a thick but pourable mixture.
-Add vanilla if desired.
-(I dyed my glaze pink with a little juice from a blood orange.)
+Whisk together the lemon juice & powdered sugar.
+Adjust with more lemon juice or milk to make it more pourable, as desired.
 Pour over the bread once it's cooled.
-Add extra lemon zest and fresh raspberries on top, if desired.
+Add extra lemon zest and fresh raspberries on top, for a pretty finishing touch!

 - Serve + Store: If you want to cut into the bread while it's warm, the slices won't hold together well.
 If you want to get clean, sturdy slices, let it cool completely before serving.Store leftovers covered tightly at room temp for up to 4 days.